 - Frequency: Employers should provide periodic communications and training regarding its trade secret protection program.
 This may vary from company to company or industry to industry, but it should take place at some regular interval to ensure training is provided. - Testing and Certification: Simply providing training and lectures may be insufficient.
 Confidentiality training should be accompanied by testing and, where possible, certifications that demonstrate core competency, understanding, and sufficient reinforcement.
 For performance reviews of certain employees, employers may consider including a metric assessing the employee's performance in complying with the company's trade secret protection program. - Modes of training and education: Where possible, live training should be provided with real-world examples and situations to assist in reinforcing basic principles for protection of trade secrets.
-Employers should have online training and education available, but should couple that training with more rigorous testing to ensure compliance and retention. - Consequences for failing to pass training: If there are no consequences, there will be diminished incentive to retain and use what is learned.
-Some employers (in particular those who have gone through traumatic events involving their confidential information or suffered a severe breach) tie success in confidentiality testing and certifications to bonuses and other financial compensation.
+Employers should have online training and education available but should couple that training with more rigorous testing to ensure compliance and retention.

-&lt;sup>42 HR personnel should be clear that they are not giving the employee any legal advice and that the employee is free to seek legal advice from his or her own attorney.
+44 HR personnel should be clear that they are not giving the employee any legal advice and that the employee is free to seek legal advice from his or her own attorney.

-• Training for all: Training should be required of C-suite and senior management, and should include managers (HR, legal, compliance, marketing, etc.) as well as the remainder of the workforce that has access to trade secrets.
+- Consequences for failing to pass training: If there are no consequences, there will be diminished incentive to retain and use what is learned.
+Some employers (in particular those who have gone through traumatic events involving their confidential information or suffered a severe breach) tie success in confidentiality testing and certifications to bonuses and other financial compensation. - Training for all: Training should be required of C-suite and senior management and should include managers (HR, legal, compliance, marketing, etc.) as well as the remainder of the workforce that has access to trade secrets.